EvyanneE/About-Me/README.md

 - 👋 Hi, I’m @NewCode321
-- 👀 I’m interested in webdevelopment and cybersecurity
+- 👀 I’m interested in software development and cyber security
 - 🌱 I’m currently learning engineering
 - 💞️ I’m looking to collaborate on any begineers projects
 - 📫 How to reach me ...